Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 What indicators should I watch to predict gold price movements?

-Three metrics provide the most reliable advance signals for gold price direction: (1) the 10-year TIPS yield — the direct real yield signal, available on the St. Louis Fed’s FRED database; watch for moves below 1.5% as a bullish signal for gold; (2) the 10-year breakeven inflation rate — when this rises while nominal yields stay flat, real yields compress and gold benefits; and (3) CME FedWatch rate-cut probabilities — rising expectations of Fed rate cuts signal falling nominal yields, which typically compresses real yields and supports gold.
-Together, monitoring these three provides far more predictive value than tracking news headlines.
+Three metrics provide the most reliable advance signals for gold price direction: (1) the 10-year TIPS yield (FRED: DFII10) — the direct real yield signal; watch for moves below 1.5% as a bullish signal for gold; (2) the 10-year breakeven inflation rate (FRED: T10YIE) — when this rises while nominal yields stay flat, real yields compress and gold benefits; and (3) CME FedWatch rate-cut probabilities — rising expectations of Fed rate cuts signal falling nominal yields, which typically compresses real yields and supports gold.
+Beyond these three rate signals, monitoring central bank reserve data from the World Gold Council provides context on the structural demand floor that now operates alongside the yield cycle.